Cat-HTR™ Chemical Recycling – The New Plastics Revolution

 Cat-HTR™ chemical recycling tackles all plastics that can’t be processed in mechanical recycling systems.
 Cat-HTR™ opens the door for food-grade multilayer plastics to be converted into oil that can be converted once again into food-grade multilayer packaging.

-Mechanical recycling has a proven track record in polyethylene terephthalate (PET) beverage bottles, high-density polyethylene containers like milk jugs and protective films, like intercompany stretch wraps.
-The rest of the plastics usually end up in a landfill.
-More mixed post consumption plastics (films) could be recycled, but the quality would be so limited (no food grade, performance variation) that would have very limited applications, like plastic wood or thick trash bags.
-There’s only so much demand in the world for “non-prime” resins.
+Mechanical recycling has a proven track record in polyethylene terephthalate (PET) beverage bottles, high-density polyethylene containers like milk jugs, and protective films, like intercompany stretch wraps.
+The industry is working to improve the recyclability of flexible films, but beyond that, the quality would be so limited.

 Cat-HTR™ chemical recycling converts any kind of waste plastics into oil and gas that can be used to create new plastic products, including food-grade containers.
 Instead of plastic made from fossil fuels, it’s made from waste plastic—completing the circular economy for plastics.